deslee/DesM_CmsAPI/purpose.md

 # Custom minimal website framework

-## Some websites need to be tailored to the end user.
+## Some websites need to be tailored for the end user.
-Sometimes you need to make a website for a specific purpose, a specific client, or a specific workflow.
+Sometimes, you need to make a website for a specific purpose, a specific client, or a specific workflow.
 There are two possible solutions that come to mind:

-Install and learn the work-flow for a content management system.
+Install and use the work-flow of a content management system.

 or...